-6 Herbs to Grow Indoors Now:
+6 Herbs to Grow Year-Round:

 Feed the plants every two weeks with half-strength liquid fertilizer.

-3. Mint.
 No light?
 No problem.
 Mint is one of the easiest herbs to grow and can survive, even thrive, with little light.
 Plant in potting mix and water regularly.
 Pinch back every couple of weeks.

-4. Sage.
 Sage can be started from seeds or seedlings.
 Plant in well-draining potting mix and place in full sun.

-5. Thyme.
 Start thyme seedlings indoors in well-drained potting mix.
 Thyme likes full sun but will grow in an east- or west-facing window.

-6. Rosemary.
 Start rosemary seedlings in well-draining potting mix.
 This Mediterranean plant likes full sun and dry conditions.
 Only water when the top of the soil is dry.
 But never let the soil dry out completely.

 Place your pot near doorways so you can enjoy the scent as you walk by.
 Use floral snips to trim off ends as you cook.